 You will find all documents from previous General Meetings in the archive.

-At the 2017 Annual General Meeting, accounting firm Deloitte AB was appointed auditor for Nordnet AB and all subsidiaries until the 2018 Annual General Meeting.
+At the 2018 Annual General Meeting, accounting firm Deloitte AB was reappointed auditor for Nordnet AB and all subsidiaries until the 2019 Annual General Meeting.
 The job of the auditors is to review the annual accounts, consolidated accounts and accounting, and the management of the Board and CEO.
 The auditors will report back on their findings on a number of occasions over the year and will be present at the Board meeting to discuss the closing of the accounts.
 In addition, the auditors have continuous contact with the audit committee.

 Authorised public accountant Jan Palmqvist of Deloitte is the Principal Auditor for Nordnet AB since the AGM 2017.